viktorveterinarov/viktorveterinarov.github.io/_pages/publications.md

 <div class="research-paper-section">
   <img src="/images/map_dots_cat.jpg" alt="Viktor" class="responsive-image" width="100%">
     <div class="responsive-text">
-    <p align="justify"><b>Abstract:</b> What if prejudice were visible?
-This paper examines the exceptional case of Moscow's rental market, where 20% of listings explicitly state racial preferences.
-Leveraging a novel design that compares apartments within the same building, we establish a causal link between discrimination and prices, showing that discriminatory apartments are 4% cheaper.
-A correspondence experiment shows that overt and subtle forms of discrimination coexist and act as complements.
-The total level of discrimination matches the highest observed in the most discriminatory areas of the United States.
-By exposing typically hidden preferences, these findings provide rare insights into how discrimination distorts housing prices.</p>
+    <p align="justify"><b>Abstract:</b>  We collect and examine a unique six-month dataset of daily listings from Moscow’s rental market, in which we find that 20% explicitly state racial preferences.
+Using a novel design that compares apartments within the same building, we establish a causal link between discrimination and prices, showing that discriminatory apartments are 4% cheaper.
+A subsequent correspondence experiment reveals that overt and subtle discrimination coexist and act as complements.
+The relative response rates match those observed in the most discriminatory U.S. cities.
+Our findings suggest that prejudiced landlords are willing to pay for their bias, thereby driving racial rent differentials.</p>
   </div>
 </div>